 Security vulnerabilities, transcription errors, corrupted information, lost data, and downtime caused by system crashes all are technological complications that may be minimized or even eliminated by ECC memory.
 With critical information in the balance, ECC is advisable to prioritize data accuracy and system stability.

 At Atlantic.Net, our entire Cloud Hosting environment runs on ECC RAM, combined with the reliability of Intel Xeon processors.
 ECC RAM is also available as an option when purchasing one of our Dedicated Servers.
-Whether it be for your HIPAA-Compliant medical platform, payment transaction database, or any information that needs to be available and accurate 24/7, Atlantic.Net has solutions that fit your needs and your budget.
+Whether it be for your HIPAA Compliant Hosting platform, payment transaction database, or any information that needs to be available and accurate 24/7, Atlantic.Net has solutions that fit your needs and your budget.
 Please contact us via email to email@example.com with some basic information of what you need out of your server.
 Our sales team would be happy to guide you towards a plan that is suited to your business needs.